RRAAVN/hacknu/README.md

-# HeraPheri | A Team Management Application
+# HeraPheri | A Team Management Application For Faculty and Student

 Spcae for Screen Shots